 It is strongly recommended that you contact one of the event coordinators below to discuss your requirements and to make sure a provisional booking is made before you send in your facility rental form and payment.

 Community and Social Functions Requests

 For fundraisers, community functions, parties, wedding receptions, birthdays, contact Kimberlee Ormsby at 757.789.5927 or email kormsby@es.vccs.edu.
-Download and print the ESCC Community & Social Functions Facility Rental Form from the college website, www.es.vccs.edu.

 Business and Industry Functions Requests